steeladept/steeladept.github.io/pages/zabbix/Zabbix4MySQLInstall.md

 #1 row in set (0.00 sec)
 ```

-If it is not NULL, you can either truncate all tables or partition for each date between the history and today.To alter each table, do the Alter step for each table incrementing dates from the UNIXTIME to today.If you want to just truncate all data, do the following:
+If it is not NULL, you can either truncate all tables or partition for each date between the history and today.
+To alter each table, do the Alter step for each table incrementing dates from the UNIXTIME to today.If you want to just truncate all data, do the following:

 ```sql
 mysql>TRUNCATE TABLE `history`;